ONLINE OPEN HOUSE: October 22, 2019 - November 27, 2019

 The Port of Seattle is proposing to develop a new cruise terminal at Terminal 46 as part of a flexible marine transportation facility, which will continue to support cargo and other marine operations.
 An EIS is being prepared, which will evaluate potential impacts to Earth, Water Resources, Air Quality/Greenhouse Gas Analysis, Noise, Biological Resources, Aesthetics/Light and Glare, Historic/Cultural Resources, Transportation, and Environmental Justice.

-The Port sought public comments as part of the scoping until Wednesday, November 27, 2019.
-A summary of comments will be posted on this online site in December and the Draft EIS is anticipated for release in early 2020, which is the next opportunity for public comment through the environmental review process.
+The Port sought public comments as part of scoping until Wednesday, November 27, 2019.
+A summary of comments will be posted on this online site in January and the Draft EIS is anticipated for release in Q2 2020, which is the next opportunity for public comment through the environmental review process.

 Additional details on the project can be found at https://www.portseattle.org/projects/new-cruise-terminal.